liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 			<struts-action-impl>com.liferay.sample.hook.action.ExampleStrutsPortletAction</struts-action-impl>
 		</struts-action>

-3. Create a new package located in the `example-hook/docroot/WEB-INF/src` folder called `com.liferay.sample.hook.action`.
+3. Create a new package `com.liferay.sample.hook.action` in your `example-hook/docroot/WEB-INF/src` folder.

-4. In this new package, create a class called *ExampleStrutsPortletAction*.
-This will wrap the login action.
-Insert the code listed below:
+4. In this new package, create a class named *ExampleStrutsPortletAction*.
+This class will wrap the login portlet struts action.
+Insert the following code:

 		package com.liferay.sample.hook.action;